-Option Description Virtualization This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel® Virtualization Technology.
+Option Description This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel® Virtualization Technology.
 Enable Intel Virtualization Technology - This option is disabled by default.
-VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization technology for direct I/O. Enable Intel Virtualization Technology for Direct I/O - This option is disabled by default.
+Virtualization VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization techno for direct I/O. Enable Intel Virtualization Technology for Direct I/O - The option is disabled by default.
 Trusted Execution This option specifies whether a Measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities provided by the Intel Trusted Execution Technology.
 This option is disabled by default.

 Table 15.
-Maintenance
+Wireless

-Option Description Service Tag Displays the Service Tag of your computer.
+Option Description Wireless Device Enable Allows you to enable or disable the internal wireless devices.
+All the options are enabled by default.
+Table 16.
+Maintenance Option Description Service Tag Displays the Service Tag of your computer.
 Asset Tag Allows you to create a system asset tag if an asset tag is not already set.
 This option is not set by default.
 SERR Messages Controls the SERR message mechanism.
 This option is not set by default.
 Some graphics cards require that the SERR message mechanism be disabled.
-Dell Development Configuration Allows you to turn on/off certain features to control the BIOS.
-This option is disabled by default.
 BIOS Downgrade Allows you to control flashing of the system firmware to the previous versions.
 This option is enabled by default.
 NOTE: If this option is not selected, the flashing of the system firmware to the previous versions is blocked.
 Data Wipe Allows you to securely erase the data from all the available internal storages, such as HDD, SSD, mSATA, and eMMC.
 This option is disabled by default.
 BIOS recovery Allows you to recover the corrupted BIOS conditions from the recovery files on the primary hard drive or an external USB key.

-Table 16.
+Table 17.
 Cloud Desktop

-Option Description

-Server Lookup Method Allows you to specify how the cloud desktop software will lookup server addresses.

-• Static

-Option Description DNS (Default) Server Name Allows you to specify the name of the server Server IP Address Specifies the primary static IP address of the cloud desktop server.
+Option Description Server Lookup Method Allows you to specify how the cloud desktop software will lookup server addresses. • Static DNS (Default) Server Name Allows you to specify the name of the server Server IP Address Specifies the primary static IP address of the cloud desktop server.
 The default IP address is 255.255.255.255 Server port Specifies the primary port of the cloud desktop.
 The default setting is 06910.
-Client Address Method Specifies how the client will obtain the IP address. • Static IP • DHCP (Default) Client IP address Specifies the static IP address of the client.
+Client Address Method Specifies how the client will obtain the IP address.Static IPDHCP (Default) Client IP address Specifies the static IP address of the client.
 The default IP address is 255.255.255 Client Subnet Mask Specifies the subnet mask address of the client.
-The default IP address is 255.255.255.
-Client Gateway Specifies the gateway address of the client.
-The default IP address is 255.255.255.
-DNS IP Address Specifies the DNS IP address of the client.
-The default IP address is 255.255.255 Domain Name Specifies the domain name of the client.
+The default IP address is 255.255.255 Client Gateway Specifies the gateway address of the client.
+The default IP address is 255.255.255

+Option Description DNS IP Address Specifies the DNS IP address of the client.
+The default IP address is 255.255.255.255 Domain Name Specifies the domain name of the client.
 Advanced Allows you to turn on the Verbose mode for advanced debugging.
 This option is disabled by default.

-Table 17.
+Table 18.
 System Logs